-Students also take advantage of the offerings in the University's various programs, including the Center for Latin American Studies, the Department of East Asian Languages and Literatures, Cultural Studies, Africana Studies, Women's Studies, Asian Studies Center, Medieval and Renaissance Studies, European Studies Center, and Russian and East European Studies.
+Students also take advantage of the offerings in the University's various centers, departments, and programs, including African Studies, Africana Studies, Asian Studies Center, Center for Latin American Studies, Cultural Studies, Department of East Asian Languages and Literatures, European Studies Center, Humanities Center, Russian and East European Studies, and Women's Studies.

 Adriana Helbig specializes in the music of Eastern Europe, focusing on the relationship between music and politics, advocacy research, Romani music, global hip-hop, migration, and post-socialist music industries.
 She directs Pitt's Carpathian Music Ensemble.

 Gavin Steingo’s areas of research include African Music (particularly southern Africa), music of the African diaspora, postcolonialism; music and materiality, anthropology of the senses, and music, labor, and value.
 He teaches Introduction to World Music, African Music, and Music and Materiality.